theQRL/go-zond/README.md

 As a developer, sooner rather than later you'll want to start interacting with `gzond` and the Zond network via your own programs and not manually through the console.
-To aid this, `gzond` has built-in support for a JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/) and [`gzond` specific APIs](https://geth.ethereum.org/docs/interacting-with-geth/rpc)).
+To aid this, `gzond` has built-in support for Ethereum-compatible, JSON-RPC based APIs ([standard APIs](https://ethereum.github.io/execution-apis/api-documentation/) and [`gzond` specific APIs](https://geth.ethereum.org/docs/interacting-with-geth/rpc)).
 These can be exposed via HTTP, WebSockets and IPC (UNIX sockets on UNIX based platforms, and named pipes on Windows).